Hercules (microcontroller)

 Hercules is a line of ARM architecture-based microcontrollers from Texas Instruments built around one or more ARM Cortex cores.
-This "Hercules safety microcontroller platform" includes series microcontrollers specifically targeted for Functional Safety applications, through such hardware-base fault correction/detection features as dual cores that can run in lock-step, full path ECC, automated self testing of memory and logic, peripheral redundancy, and monitor/checker cores.
+This "Hercules safety microcontroller platform" includes a series of microcontrollers specifically targeted for Functional Safety applications, through such hardware-base fault correction/detection features as dual cores that can run in lock-step, full path ECC, automated self testing of memory and logic, peripheral redundancy, and monitor/checker cores.

 This line includes the TMS470M, TMS570 and RM4 families.
-These families were "Designed specifically for IEC 61508 and ISO 26262 safety critical applications".
+These families were "designed specifically for IEC 61508 and ISO 26262 safety critical applications".
 However, they differ significantly in the degree of support for these safety standards: